 Government figures also reveal that the number of computer programming-related businesses and consultancies in the UK has increased by 54% in the past 10 years, from 40,805 to 62,890.
 These businesses are generating turnover of more than £120bn, CodinGame said.

-this year, CodinGame same, particularly due to the "unprecedented demand" for cloud migration experts.
+DevOps will be particularly sought after this year, CodinGame same, particularly due to the “unprecedented demand” for cloud migration experts.

 Aude Barral, co-founder of developer training platform CodinGame, said that despite the growing number of professional developers, demand is still threatening to outstrip supply of talent.